Kalaam-Programming-Language/Kalaam/README.md

 - This is a complete Kalaam.io application.
 The compiler will be made available as a standalone npm package called Kalaam-core.
 - Fork the repo and create PR's on current dev branch.
 For now, it is #`v1.2.0-dev`#.
 - Feel free to play with project.
 Creative ideas are most welcome.
-- Use Kalaam Discord sever to connect with fellow contributors. (https://discord.gg/vpezZjQQSQ)

 `NOTE: MAKE SURE TO CREATE A PULL REQUEST ON 'v1.2.0-dev' and NOT DIRECTLY ON THE MASTER BRANCH.`